 In order to survive in the global, competitive job market, students must have a long-range educational and career plan.
-An increasing number of jobs will require a solid academic foundation in math, science and communications.
+An increasing number of jobs will require a solid academic foundation in math, science, and communications.

 All high school graduates can expect to work, earn a living, and build a career.
-To do this successfully, it requires planning and selecting a career goal that is right for each student.
+Doing this successfully requires planning and selecting a career goal that is right for each student.
 You need to set personal goals that will give you focus through your high school years.
 These goals should be outlined in a career and educational plan developed with the assistance of a school counselor and your parents.
 Your career and educational plan provides a strategy for accomplishing goals.
 Consider the following as you develop your plan and select courses:

-- Your abilities, interests, likes and dislikes - Curriculum in the career area of your choice, including dual enrollment courses and work-related options
+- Your abilities, interests, likes, and dislikes - Curriculum in the career area of your choice, including dual enrollment courses and work-related options

-Grade 9 Grade 10 Grade 11 Grade 12 English English English English World History US History Contemporary U.S. History Social Studies (as an elective) Biology Chemistry Physics/ Environmental Science Science (as an elective) Mathematics Mathematics Mathematics Mathematics (as an elective) World Language World Language World Language (as an elective) World Language (as an elective) PE/ Health PE/ Health PE/ Health PE/ Health Required Elective (CTE) Required Elective (FPA) Elective Elective Elective Elective Elective Elective, or Senior Option
+Grade 9 Grade 10 Grade 11 Grade 12 English English English English World History US History Contemporary U.S. History Social Studies (as an elective) Biology Chemistry Physics/ Environmental Science Science (as an elective) Mathematics Mathematics Mathematics Mathematics (as an elective) World Language World Language World Language (as an elective) World Language (as an elective) PE/ Health PE/ Health PE/ Health PE/ Health Required Elective (CTE or VPA) Required Elective (CTE or VPA) Elective Elective Elective Required Elective (FL) Elective Elective, or Senior Option